Open http://www.library.arizona.edu in another browser window to work through this tutorial side by side.

 Click the zoom mode button

 Click on a point center-right area of the image where there is a group of soldiers.
-Keep zooming in until the group of people is more easily seen.
+Keep zooming in until the man seated at the desk is more easily seen.

 Click on the Pan Mode button to use your mouse to move across to the other side of the image.